Solutions to the wave equation for commuting flows of dispersionless PDEs: Exact solutions to the wave equation

-Since here we are interested in determining exact solutions of (\ref{wave}) along with (\ref{con}) in terms of arbitrary functions, we require that the determinant of the matrix coefficients of the system (\ref{c1}) in the unknown $S$, $R$ and $W$ is zero.
+Since here we are interested in determing exact solutions of (\ref{wave}) in terms of arbitrary functions, we require that the determinant of the matrix coefficients of the system (\ref{c1}) in the unknown $S$, $R$ and $W$ is zero.
 Thus, we are led to the conditions

 whose integration gives

 where we set $\lambda=\pm a$, while $g$ is a function to be determined.
 In the following, without loss of generality, we will consider the case $\lambda=a$.
 Of course a similar analysis can be carried on in the remaining case $\lambda=-a$.
 Therefore, taking (\ref{phi}) into account, from (\ref{c1}) we obtain the following compatibility conditions